pirmd/app2go/README.md

 # EXTENDING
-Details will be documented later but basic idea:
-- write some vbs module following one of the example in app2go folder
+Details will be documented later but basic idea is to write some vbs functions following one of the existing one in lib2go.vbi
-- register it in app2go/Core.vbs

-See modules in 'app2go' folder which should be straight forward
+See modules in 'libgo' folder which should be straight forward

 # TODO
-- Subst  cleaning is not working, script seems to timeout before 'un-subst' is done
 - Improve a lot the documentation